-5.1 The Service price is payable in monthly instalments on the basis of invoices issued by the Provider upon termination of the calendar month for which the remuneration is to be paid.
+5.1 The Service price is payable in monthly instalments on the basis of invoices issued by the Provider.

 5.2 The remuneration is to be provided via an electronic transfer of funds to the Provider’s bank account mentioned in the invoice or on-line by a payment card via a payment gateway.

 5.3 Should the Client be in default of payment of any due amount, the Provider is entitled to be paid a contractual penalty amounting to 0.05% of the outstanding amount for each day of default.

 6) Contracting Parties’ Rights and Obligations When Using Service

 6.1 The Provider is entitled to take appropriate measures aimed at protection of the Software and the Client’s and User’s data in connection with use of the Service.

 6.2 The Provider is not liable for damage resulting from the Internet failures or the Internet unavailability, technical failures on the User’s part and for damage resulting from third parties’ making claims against the Client in connection with the use of the Service, unless stipulated otherwise.

 6.3 The Provider is obliged to provide the Client with the Services in the quality and extent stipulated by the Contract.